Nalipp/Stat-su/README.md

   - xprops option for setting colors
   - xstyle height and width media breakpoints in MenuControlsCpt to control icon size

+  x move timerScreenShowing ? from ItemCpt to ItemCnt

   /-- current

-  move timerScreenShowing ? from ItemCpt to ItemCnt
+  timer delay for archive on listItem
+  1. open delay for archive and delete in Summary
+  2. implemenent the same for archive in ListItem

   /-- current